spiveyworks/LongHealthMultiAgent/README.md

    python -m long_health_coach.main --subject-id demo --run-id run001 --source data/labs.csv --source data/lifestyle.csv
    ```
 4. Artifacts (timeline parquet, QC report, figures, coaching plan, weekly briefing, event log) are written to the `artifacts/` directory by default.

+## LLM Runtime

+- This workflow runs as a local Python pipeline; it is not designed to be driven by Codex or another external agent at runtime.
+- There is no built-in LLM provider integration; agent outputs are deterministic.
+To use an LLM, add a provider client in the agent modules and supply the necessary API keys or environment config.
+- You can also run the pipeline from an external agent (e.g., Codex or Claude Code) to interpret generated artifacts and iterate on prompts, analyses, or coaching plans.

 ## Repository Layout